awsdocs/aws-java-developer-guide-v2/doc_source/java-dg-exceptions.rst

 SdkServiceException (and Subclasses)
 ======================================

-:aws-java-class-prev:`SdkServiceException <core/exception/SdkServiceException>` is the most common
+:aws-java-class:`SdkServiceException <core/exception/SdkServiceException>` is the most common
 exception that you'll experience when using the |sdk-java|.
 This exception represents an error response from an AWS service.
 For example, if you try to terminate an |EC2| instance that doesn't exist, EC2 will return an error response and all the